 A SolinstTM Levelogger sensor has been employed for data logging in the watercourse that runs throughout Hornby Park in Halton Hills.
 This unit recorded the total pressure head and temperature within the creek at 15 minute intervals.
+Velocity metering has been conducted within the channel at the stream flow monitoring location during both dry and wet weather events to establish velocities at various depths.
 Velocity metering has been conducted to obtain in-stream velocities and corresponding water depths during the following storm events:

 - ▶ June 24, 2015: No rainfall occurred on this day.
 The flow rate was measured at 0.18 m3/s at a depth of 0.41 m. - ▶ August 4, 2015 rainfall event: Rainfall was not recorded properly.
 Nearby Scotch Block Reservoir gauge recorded 2.6 mm rainfall over 4 hour period.
 Measured flow rate at Hornby Park gauge was 0.22 m3/s at a depth of 0.43 m. - ► August 20, 2015 rainfall event: 45 mm of rain over a time period of approximately 1 hour.
 The measured flow rate was 0.15 m3/s at a depth of 0.45 m. - ▶ September 11 to September 13, 2015 rainfall event: Approximately 78 mm of rain recorded over a time period of approximately 48 hours.
-The measured flow rate was 0.12 m3/s at a depth of 0.44 m. - ► October 28, 2015 rainfall event: Approximately 34 mm of rain over a time period of 17 hours.
+The measured flow rate was 0.12 m3/s at a depth of 0.44 m. - ▶ October 28, 2015 rainfall event: Approximately 34 mm of rain over a time period of 17 hours.
 Two records were taken over this time period.
 The flow rates were measured at 0.47 m3/s at a depth of 0.6 m, and 0.73 m3/s at 0.65 m depth. - ▶ October 29, 2015: No rainfall occurred on this day.
 The flow rate was measured at 0.68 m3/s at a depth of 0.64 m.

-Velocity metering has been conducted within the channel at the stream flow monitoring location during both dry and wet weather events to establish velocities at various depths.
 Corresponding flow areas have been calculated based upon field surveyed cross-sections at the gauge location and recorded flow depths at the time the velocity measurements were obtained.
 Instantaneous observed flows have been calculated as the product of the measured velocities during the event and the corresponding flow area.
-A local HEC-RAS hydraulic model has been developed for the monitoring location to develop a stage-discharge relationship at the site, and the roughness coefficients adjusted to best reproduce the observed depth at the corresponding discharge values.
+A local HEC-RAS hydraulic model has been developed for the monitoring location to establish a stage-discharge relationship at the site, and the roughness coefficients adjusted to best reproduce the observed depth at the corresponding discharge values.
 The rating curve for the continuous flow monitoring location is presented in Figure 2.3.1.